The Bristol Anarchist Bookfair Collective

 - receiving donations from supporters now, and on the day of the Bookfair.
-Thanks to the Bristle Collective (publishers of the dormant Bristle mag) for their 2008 ‘start-up’ donation!
+Thanks to the Bristle Collective (publishers of the now closed Bristle mag) for their 2008 ‘start-up’ donation!

 - the all day Bookfair cafe which has been run by the Kebele cafe collective.
 Any money made by the cafe gets split between the Bookfair Collective and the Cafe Collective.